Immigration Act of 1924: Visas and border control

 The act also established the "consular control system" of immigration, which divided responsibility for immigration between the U.S. State Department and the Immigration and Naturalization Service.
 The act also mandated no alien to be allowed to enter the U.S. without a valid immigration visa issued by an American consular officer abroad.

 Consular officers were now allowed to issue visas to eligible applicants, but the number of visas to be issued by each consulate annually was limited, and no more than 10% of the quota could be given out in any one month.
 Aliens were not able to leave their home countries before having a valid visa, as opposed to the old system of deporting them at ports of debarkation.
 That gave a double layer of protection to the border since if they were found to be inadmissible, immigrants could still be deported on arrival.

 Establishment of Border Patrol

-The National Origins Act authorized the formation of the U.S. Border Patrol, which was established two days after the act was passed, primarily to guard the Mexico–United States border.
+The National Origins Act authorized the formation of the U.S. Border Patrol, which was established two days after the act was passed, primarily to guard the Mexico–U.S. border.